 Financing Energy Innovation: The Need for New Intermediaries in Clean Energy

-Stanford Global Projects Center Working Paper Series, 2018
+Stanford Global Projects Center Working Paper Series, Forthcoming

 While consistent and long-term sources of investment capital are needed to flourish the clean energy ecosystem, current financial intermediaries have failed to effectively channel sources of funding to entrepreneurs.
-We find that investment opportunities (and risks) are not assigned to the appropriate investors due to the fragmented nature of investor networks and the large information asymmetries among different investor categories and companies.
-Yet, there are few, if any, investment vehicles today that take these barriers into consideration.
-Therefore, this study examines whether the traditional theory adequately addresses organizational and institutional barriers that exist in the clean energy investment market, and refines the roles and functions of intermediation in fostering the transition to a low-carbon economy.
-We propose three functions that are critical to intermediate a broad range of investors in clean energy and facilitate an intelligent information flow over the entire clean energy development cycle.
-This study concludes by proposing a new coordinating platform design that simultaneously coordinates the three proposed intermediary functions.
+This study provides a theoretical framework of new roles and functions of intermediation in fostering the transition to a low-carbon economy.
+We find that investment opportunities (and risks) are not effectively assigned to the appropriate investors due to the fragmented nature of investor networks and the large information asymmetries among different investor categories and companies.
+Yet, there are no (or very few) investment vehicles today that take these barriers into consideration.
+Thus, we develop three functions that are critical to effectively intermediate a broad range of investors in clean energy and facilitate an intelligent information flow over the entire clean energy development cycle: (1) an anchor that offers nominal amounts of priming capital that can, in some cases, take a first-loss position; (2) a balanced barbell that enables to raise capital, at-scale, from various funding sources and provides equity and debt capital to companies maturing commercially; and (3) an infomediary that provides reliable and objective information about clean energy companies or projects in a highly transparent and trustworthy manner.
+In addition, we introduce the new institutions in Silicon Valley as reference points as they are designed to perform functions partially similar to our proposed ones.
+This paper concludes with a proposal on a new coordinating platform design, a multistrategy vehicle that simultaneously coordinates three core intermediary functions.

 JEL Classification: G23, G24, Q42, Q55, Q58

 Suggested Citation: Suggested Citation